Skip to main content

 Why it matters

-Traditional show controllers force you to choose a channel type when you specify the box.
-Want dimming on channel 5?
-Order the version with a solid-state board.
-Want to switch a 24V solenoid on channel 6?
+Traditional show controllers make you commit to a channel type when you order the box.
+Want an isolated dry contact on channel 5?
 Order the relay version.
+Want a powered output on channel 6 so you can fire a solenoid without running extra power wires?
+Order the solid-state version.
 Need both?
 Order two boxes.

 Multistate Relay™ collapses the decision.
 The same Output 8 MKII can run a haunt scene with:

-- Channel 1 (relay mode) — bumping a 24V pneumatic monster
+• Channel 1 (relay mode) — switching a 24V pneumatic monster fed from its own supply

-- Channel 4 (relay mode) — switching a 12V mister
+• Channel 3 (relay mode) — switching a 12V mister on an isolated contact

 All on one box.
 All from one show in the timeline editor.